Arnab-31/Raffle-Bliss/Readme.md

 ### Next Event - (GET) /event

-Use - Get the nearest event from the current time Protection - None
+Use - Get the nearest event from the current time.
+Protection - None

 Success Response